Admissions and Financial Aid

 An average of fifteen applicants are selected to enter the full-time, Reynolda Campus counseling program each year.
 All of those selected will be awarded partial tuition scholarships that cover approximately 85% of the tuition cost.
 Each full-time, Reynolda Campus counseling student is also issued a reconditioned laptop computer with the standard WFU software load.

 As part-time students, Online Campus students are not eligible for tuition scholarships from Wake Forest University, however the financial aid office will help students navigate outside loans and scholarships.
-For more information, please see the Graduate School Prospective Student Webpage.
+For more information, please see the Graduate School Prospective Student Webpage and also the section on this page entitled, ’25 Scholarships for Graduate Counseling Students.’
 Part-time, Online Campus students are not eligible to receive a WFU reconditioned laptop computer.

 Additional Financial Assistance for Full-Time, Reynolda Campus Counseling Students